 This experiment is said to illustrate the essential mystery of quantum mechanics.
-This mystery is embodied in the apparent ability of a system to possess properties which, from a classical physics point-of-view, are mutually contradictory.
+This mystery is embodied in the apparent ability of a system to exhibit properties which, from a classical physics point-of-view, are mutually contradictory.
 We have already touched on one such instance, in which the same physical system can exhibit under different circumstances, either particle or wave-like properties, otherwise known as wave-particle duality.
-It is this that is examined in greater detail here.
+This property of physical systems, otherwise known as 'the superposition of states', must be mirrored in a mathematical language in terms of which the behaviour of such systems can be described and in some sense 'understood'.
+As we shall see in later chapters, the two slit experiment is a means by which we arrive at this new mathematical language.